kynanvwright/rule-post/README.md

 - Update enquiry round when RC responses published
 - anonymity toggle (will be default on to start)
 - Alias the documentIDs
+- Set left pane to minimum of:
+  - current width
+  - smallest width where all title text shown
+- Add filters/search to left pane
+- Write working day funciton, and leave room for match date to be input

 ## Fixes
 - Consolidate data models for posts/enquiries